muzzley/muzzley-client/README.md

   "version": "0.0.1",
   "private": true,
   "dependencies": {
-    "muzzley-sdk-js":"git+ssh://git@bitbucket.org:muzzley/muzzley-sdk-js.git#v0.1.0"
+    "muzzley-client":"*"
   }
 }
 ```

-You need to add a dependecy called `muzzley-sdk-js` that points to our private repository of the library.
+Run `npm install`.
 Then you're ready to `require` it in your application as the following example shows:

 ```
-var muzzley = require('muzzley-sdk-js');
+var muzzley = require('muzzley-client');

 var myAppToken = 'your app token here';